Agoraphobia: Definition, Symptoms, And Treatment

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Free, one-on-one support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Agoraphobia is an anxiety disorder characterized by a fear of being in certain, specific places or situations.
 Although it’s often associated with the fear of open spaces, agoraphobia is actually a much broader phobia—one that can relate to almost any situation that an individual views as precarious, unsettling, or unsafe.
-Sometimes, this fear can be so broad and/or debilitating that it may cause an individual to be reluctant or even unable to leave their home, resulting in a significant negative impact on quality of life.
+Sometimes, this phobia can be so broad and/or debilitating that it may cause an individual to have a fear of leaving their home, resulting in a significant negative impact on quality of life.
 Below, we’re going to cover what agoraphobia is, its symptoms, and how it can be treated.

 Getty/Vadym Pastukh